Alfredo Toro Hardy: Academic career

-Alfredo Toro Hardy was an associate professor at the Simón Bolívar University from which he retired in 1992, he also taught for many years at the Central University of Venezuela.
+Alfredo Toro Hardy attained the rank of associate professor at the Simón Bolívar University from which he retired in 1992, while also teaching for many years at the Central University of Venezuela.
 He served as Director of the Centre for North American Studies and Coordinator of the Institute for Higher Latin American Studies at the Simón Bolívar University from 1989 to 1992.
-A Visiting Professor at the Woodrow Wilson School of Public and International Affairs of Princeton University (1986–1987) and at the School of International Affairs of the University of Brasilia (1995–1996), he served as well as on-line Professor at the Centre for Social Economy of the University of Barcelona (2004–2005).
+A visiting professor at the Woodrow Wilson School of Public and International Affairs of Princeton University (1986–1987), he also taught at the School of International Affairs of the University of Brasília (1995–1996), and as on-line professor at the Centre for Social Economy of the University of Barcelona (2004–2005).
 He was a Fulbright Scholar (1986–1987) and a Director of the "Pedro Gual" Diplomatic Academy of the Venezuelan Ministry of Foreign Affairs from 1992 to 1994.
-Alfredo Toro Hardy was made a Member of the Advising Committee on diplomatic studies of the University of Westminster (2004–2008).
+Alfredo Toro Hardy was made a member of the Advising Committee on diplomatic studies of the University of Westminster (2004–2008).
 He was also elected by the Council of Faculties of the University of Cambridge as Simón Bolívar Chair Professor for Latin American Studies for the period 2006–2007, but had to decline due to his diplomatic career (holders of this prestigious chair have included leading Latin American figures such as Octavio Paz, Mario Vargas Llosa, Fernando Henrique Cardoso, Carlos Fuentes or Celso Furtado).
 All along September 2011 and again during October 2017, the Rockefeller Foundation awarded Toro Hardy with a prestigious academic residency at its Bellagio Center in Italy, which for over six decades has included Nobel laureates, Pulitzer Prize winners, leading academics, artists, thought leaders, policymakers, and practitioners recognized for their bold thinking.
-He was also a Member of the Nominations Committee of the Bellagio Center Policy Fellows Program for the period 2014–2016.
-In May 2019, the Rockefeller Foundation invited him again to Bellagio to be one of the speakers of the 60th anniversary's homecoming celebration of the center.
+He has also been a member of the Nominations Committee of the Bellagio Center Policy Fellows Program for the period 2014–2016, and a member of its Experts Review Panel since 2023.
+In May 2019, the Rockefeller Foundation invited him to Bellagio to be one of the speakers of the 60th anniversary's homecoming celebration of the center.